 - A full consultation must be given to every new client.
-This is to include; - All the client's contact details. - Client's medical history including doctor's name. - Client's skin type, client's skin care history and any relevant information. - Treatment type and machine settings if any machine is used. - The client must be informed of the treatment given, how the treatment works, expectations, risks involved and after care advice. - The client' contact details and medical information must be reviewed at regular intervals and updated. - All information shared between client and therapist is to be regarded as confidential and must be stored on site in an appropriately secure place for a minimum of 2 years. - [Privacy Act 1992]
+This is to include; - All the client's contact details. - Client's medical history. - Client's skin type, client's skin care history and any relevant information. - Treatment type and machine settings if any machine is used. - The client must be informed of the treatment given, how the treatment works, expectations, risks involved and after care advice. - The client' contact details and medical information must be reviewed at regular intervals and updated. - All information shared between client and beauty professional is to be regarded as confidential and must be stored on site in an appropriately secure place for a minimum of 2 years. - [Privacy Act 1992]

-Although a through consultation is given, it is appreciated that not every possible undiagnosed condition can be identified at this time and may only come to light during or after the treatment is completed.
-However all care must be taken by the therapist to collect and document all relevant information.
+Although a thorough consultation is given, it is appreciated that not every possible undiagnosed condition can be identified at this time and may only come to light during or after the treatment is completed.
+However all care must be taken by the beauty professional to collect and document all relevant information.

-- The following conditions must be observed; 1. - The client must give voluntary informed consent to any treatment being provided.
-NB-Any procedure carried out without consent by the client may be regarded as assault [Crimes Act 1961] - b.
-The client must have the capacity to give consent [Privacy Act, HDC Act 19941 - No therapist may carry out any treatment on a client; who is suspected to be under the influence of drugs, alcohol or mind altering substances. - d.
-No therapist may carry out a treatment on any person under the age of 16 years without the written permission of a parent or guardian who must be present at the initial consultation. - No therapist shall carry out a permanent or semi-permanent pigmentation treatment on a person under the age of 18 years without the written permission of a parent or guardian who must be present at the consultation.
+- 1) The following conditions must be observed; - a.
+The client must give voluntary informed consent to any treatment being provided.
+N.B.
+Any procedure carried out without consent by the client may be regarded as assault [Crimes Act 1961] - b.
+The client must have the capacity to give consent [Privacy Act, HDC Act 1994] - c.
+No beauty professional may carry out any treatment on a client; who is suspected to be under the influence of drugs, alcohol or mind altering substances. - d.
+No beauty professional may carry out a treatment on any person under the age of 16 years without the written permission of a parent or guardian who must be present at the initial consultation. - e.
+No beauty professional shall carry out a permanent or semi-permanent pigmentation treatment on a person under the age of 18 years without the written permission of a parent or guardian who must be present at the consultation. - 2) No beauty professional who knows or suspects a client suffers from or is a carrier of a skin infection or communicable disease, or associated conditions, shall carry out the treatment without taking adequate precautions to prevent the transmission of such infections, disease or other.
+[Beauty professional may decline treatment] - 3) No pets except registered assistance dogs are allowed in the treatment room. - 4) No smoking on the premises.

-- 2. A notice asking client's to notify the therapist on any communicable or infectious diseases must be visible in a prominent place. - 3.
-No therapist who knows or suspects a client suffers from or is a carrier of a skin infection or communicable disease, or associated conditions, shall carry out the treatment without taking adequate precautions to prevent the transmission of such infections, disease or other.[Therapist may decline treatment] - 4.
-No pets except registered assistance dogs are allowed in the treatment room. - 5.
-No smoking on the premises. - 6.
-Consumption of alcohol or drugs is prohibited on the premises.
+5) Consumption of alcohol or drugs is prohibited on the premises.